Elopement Meaning: The Truth About Elopements And What It Truly Means To Elope

-But before we dive into defining elopements any further, I want to share our own elopement story.
-I don’t want to just throw out this elopement definition without explaining why we’re qualified to define elopements in the first place.
-First off, we are elopement photographers who exclusively specialize in photographing these types of intimate weddings.
-We’ve seen firsthand how unique, thoughtful, and fun these days can be.
-But beyond that, we are also a couple who eloped.
-We have outright lived this new and modern definition of eloping, which is why I’m so excited to share what it really means to elope.
+But before I dive into defining elopements any further, I want to share my own elopement story.
+I don’t want to just throw out this elopement definition without explaining why I’m qualified to define elopements in the first place.
+First off, I’m an elopement photographer who exclusively specializes in photographing these types of intimate weddings.
+I’ve seen firsthand how unique, thoughtful, and fun these days can be.
+But beyond that, I also eloped.
+I have outright lived this new and modern definition of eloping, which is why I’m so excited to share what it really means to elope.

-My husband Ed and I were planning our own traditional large wedding for a whole year (booked a venue, hired vendors, and everything).
+My husband Ed and I were planning our own traditional large wedding for a whole year (booked a venue, hired vendors, the whole nine yards).
 But we eventually realized that a big wedding didn’t feel like us, and that it wasn’t the best representation and celebration of our relationship.
-There are a number of reasons why we decided an elopement was best for us, but ultimately we spent the next year planning our adventurous elopement at Great Sand Dunes National Park instead of our traditional, big wedding.
+There are a number of reasons why we decided an elopement was best for us, but ultimately we spent the next year planning our adventurous elopement instead of our traditional, big wedding.
 We ditched our old wedding plans and did things our own way.

 When we made this choice to elope, we definitely received our fair share of objections and misunderstandings when it came to the definition of an elopement.
-And we spent WAY more time than I’d like to admit explaining to people that our decision to elope was actually the best decision we could have made.
+And we spent way more time than I’d like to admit explaining to people that our decision to elope was actually the best choice we could have made.
 Explaining how the definition of elopements has changed over the years was difficult to say the least.